Sandy’s story began in Exeter on Thurs. 21st Dec. 1944, when weighed in at 7lb 3oz.

 She was finally adopted in June 1946 by a lovely couple, to whom she will always be grateful.
 They told her that she had been adopted some 8 years later, but it did not affect her at that time, probably because she did not understand its full meaning.

 At 16 she was given her adoption certificate which gave her the names of her natural parents and told that her father was an American serviceman called Ralph Lee Edwards and her mother a friend of the family.
 She decided then that if at all possible she would like to find him.
-She spoke to her adoptive parents and with their help, support and encouragement, set out on her search although at the time she did not know how to go about it and never realized it would take almost forty years to complete.
+She spoke to her adoptive parents and with their help, support and encouragement, set out on her search although at the time she did not know how to go about it and never realised it would take almost forty years to complete.

 Back in the 60’s foreign travel for ordinary people, unless rich or famous was only just beginning and also communication with other countries was in its relative infancy, not like now, when you can get almost any information at the press of a button!